iltommi/qdb-documentation/source/concepts/persistence.rst

     * Performance may increase
     * Memory usage may be reduced
-    * Disk usage will be significantely
+    * Disk usage will be significantely lowered

 But: